 Did you know that there is a growing belief that climate change has an impact on air and water quality and consequently our health and well being?
 Chemical contaminants released into the air can have the same effect as those released on the ground or in the water: they can persist in the environment and accumulate in the tissues of plants and animals, moving through the food chain and affecting growth and reproduction in living creatures of all sizes.

-- Biological agents, such as bacteria, viruses, fungi, other microorganisms and their associated toxins, have the ability to adversely affect human health in a variety of ways, ranging from relatively mild, allergic reactions to serious medical conditions, even death.
+- Biological agents have the ability to adversely affect human health in a variety of ways, ranging from relatively mild, allergic reactions to serious medical conditions, even death.
 Here you'll find fact sheets and technical and regulatory information about some of the most virulent and prevalent biological agents.

 - Chemical agents are chemical compounds that have harmful effects on human health.
 There are a number of different types of chemical agents, and a range of uses for these compounds, from crowd control to chemical warfare.
 Here is a list of chemical agents by category from the Center for Disease Control, along with definitions, clinical description, lab criteria for diagnosis, and case classification.